HomeResource LibraryCompanies AssessedPhibro Animal Health CorporationAnimal Pharmaceuticals Engagement

 Demonstrating effective management of antibiotic residues in manufacturing and production

-B.1.1.
-Phibro does not disclose details of its environmental health, and safety (EHS) strategy, and unlike other companies in the engagement, Phibro does not disclose any details suggesting it is taking measures to ensure wastewater discharges of antibiotic effluent remain at safe levels.
-It remains unclear if Phibro has any policies specifically addressing antibiotic residues in manufacturing effluent.
+B.1.1 Phibro does not disclose details of its environmental health, and safety (EHS) strategy, and does not disclose any details suggesting it is taking measures to ensure wastewater discharges of antibiotic effluent remain at safe levels.

 B.1.2.
 Phibro does not disclose whether it has an EHS strategy for antibiotic residues that applies to its third-party manufacturers.

 B.1.4.
-The company discloses that it manufactures active pharmaceuticals for certain antibacterial products in Brazil and Israel.
-Phibro sources certain active pharmaceutical ingredients from contract manufacturing organisations (CMOs) in China and India, which are then formulated into final dosage form in Phibro-owned facilities and contract facilities in Argentina, Australia, Brazil, Canada, China, Israel, Malaysia, Mexico, South Africa and the United States.
-The company does not disclose where its third-party suppliers are located, which limits investors’ ability to understand what local regulatory standards suppliers are governed by.
+The company discloses that it manufactures active pharmaceuticals for certain antimicrobial products in Brazil, United States, Italy and China.
+Phibro continues to source certain active pharmaceutical ingredients from contract manufacturing organisations (CMOs) in China and India, which are then formulated into final dosage form in Phibro-owned facilities and contract facilities in Argentina, Australia, Brazil, Canada, China, Israel, Malaysia, Mexico, South Africa, United Kingdom and the United States.

 Research and Development